Viant Technology (NASDAQ:DSP) Sets New 12-Month Low at $12.21

 Viant Technology Inc. (NASDAQ:DSP)’s stock price reached a new 52-week low on Monday .
 The company traded as low as $12.21 and last traded at $12.22, with a volume of 162 shares changing hands.
 The stock had previously closed at $12.65.

-A number of equities analysts have weighed in on DSP shares.
-Needham & Company LLC started coverage on shares of Viant Technology in a research report on Friday, July 2nd.
-They issued a “buy” rating and a $62.00 price objective for the company.
+DSP has been the topic of a number of recent analyst reports.
+Canaccord Genuity cut their target price on shares of Viant Technology from $48.00 to $38.00 and set a “buy” rating on the stock in a research note on Friday, August 13th.
+They noted that the move was a valuation call.
+Needham & Company LLC initiated coverage on shares of Viant Technology in a research note on Friday, July 2nd.
+They issued a “buy” rating and a $62.00 target price on the stock.
 Bank of America upgraded shares of Viant Technology from a “neutral” rating to a “buy” rating and set a $30.00 target price on the stock in a research note on Friday, July 30th.
-Zacks Investment Research lowered shares of Viant Technology from a “hold” rating to a “sell” rating in a research note on Tuesday, August 17th.
-Finally, Canaccord Genuity cut their target price on shares of Viant Technology from $48.00 to $38.00 and set a “buy” rating on the stock in a research note on Friday, August 13th.
-They noted that the move was a valuation call.
+Finally, Zacks Investment Research lowered shares of Viant Technology from a “hold” rating to a “sell” rating in a research note on Tuesday, August 17th.
 One analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the stock.
 According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus target price of $43.33.

 The stock has a market cap of $739.93 million and a price-to-earnings ratio of 0.61.
 The firm’s 50 day moving average is $15.59 and its two-hundred day moving average is $28.22.
 The company has a quick ratio of 5.74, a current ratio of 5.74 and a debt-to-equity ratio of 0.06.